Development Environment

 Tested with VSCode, Pycharm

-This creates a directory pyenv that is similar to a Python virtualenv.
+This creates a directory venv that looks like a Python virtualenv.
 The Environment should be picked up by the IDE using the Python interpreter in the directory.
-A restart may be required.
+A restart of the IDE may be required.